Men Who Take Baths

-Let me ask you a question: when you go find it where do you go to get it?
+Let me ask you a question then.
+When you go find "it," where do you go?

 It depends.
 I would find the beauty in this moment and the fact that it is only going to exist one time like every other moment.
-And there's tragic beauty in that, it's the Pisces in me.
+There's tragic beauty in that.
+It's the Pisces in me.

-So ridiculous.
-But if it's for a part, I try to find the least common denominator, the truth.
+If it's for a part, I try to find the least common denominator, the truth.
 People are under the misconception that actors are always performing.
-I think you gotta be a really great truth seeker and truth-teller to be a great actor.
-You have to find the truth in lies, stuff that's fabricated.
-You have to find the truth for you.
+I think you gotta be a really great truth-seeker and truth-teller to be a great actor.
+You have to find the truth in lies, in stuff that's fabricated.
+You have to find the truth for yourself.
 That's really what I strive to do.

-For someone who might feel like they have pent-up emotions, that's something that they can do to access or almost trick their mind into going to that place?
+For someone who might feel like they have pent-up emotions, what's something that they can do to access or trick their mind into going to that place?

-And release those emotions.
 We're all walking around with emotions that we've kinda bottled in.
-For anyone that's interested in this kind of work, it's called Emotional Effector Patterns.
+For anyone interested in this kind of work, it's called Emotional Effector Patterns.
 I encourage you to take classes with a licensed instructor because it can be dangerous work if you're going to this place and you don't know what you're doing.
 Holding onto those emotions or sitting in those emotions for too long can have long-lasting effects on us.

 And releasing them is the ultimate feeling.